okdistribute/dps/readme.md

 [![NPM](https://nodei.co/npm/dps.png)](https://nodei.co/npm/dps/)

 With open data comes a price.
 Tracking and managing many urls from which you harvest data APIs can be a nightmare, let alone if you have custom scraping processes to clean that data!
+This will quickly become a desktop application that maps point-and-click functions to commandline features.

 Enter dps.

+## CLI api (first pass)

 ### `dps get <name/url>`
   * name will be found through any 'tracked' registries.